natcap/invest.users-guide/source/croppollination.rst

 ------------

 The model is based on a small set of biophysical data:

 * land use and land cover (LULC) map;
 * a biophysical table paired with the LULC raster to map LULC types to nesting suitability and floral resources;
 * a pollinator guild table with properties about active seasons, nesting preferences, mean flight distances, and relative abundances;
 * a farm shapefile indicating the geospatial location of farms, crop type, dependence on pollinators, proportion of managed pollinators, as well as overrides for nesting sites and floral resources.

-Because bees are proficient flyers, they integrate over several elements of a landscape, moving between nesting habitats and foraging habitats (Ricketts et al. 2006).
+Because bees are proficient fliers, they integrate over several elements of a landscape, moving between nesting habitats and foraging habitats (Ricketts et al. 2006).
 The distances they typically fly affect both their persistence and the level of service they deliver to farms.
 The model therefore requires a typical foraging distance for each pollinator species.
 These data can be supplied from quantitative field estimates (e.g., Roubik and Aluja 1983), proxies such as body size (Greenleaf et al. 2007), or from expert opinion.

+Pollinator Supply
+^^^^^^^^^^^^^^^^^

 Using these data, the model first estimates the abundance index of each pollinator species in every cell in the landscape, based on the available nesting sites in that cell and the flowers (i.e., food) in surrounding cells.
 Flowers in nearby cells are given more weight than distant cells, according to the species' average foraging range.
-Since pollinator abundance is limited by both nesting and floral resources, the pollinator abundance for species :math:`s` index on cell x, :math:`PA(x,s)`, is the product of foraging and nesting such that:
+Since pollinator abundance is limited by both nesting and floral resources, the pollinator abundance for species :math:`s` index on cell x, :math:`PA(x,s)`, is the product of available floral resources and weighted exponential distance of pollinator supply such that:

 .. math:: PA(x,s)=FR(x,s)\frac{\sum_{x'\in X}PS(x',s) \exp(-D(x,x')/\alpha_s)}{\exp(-D(x,x')/\alpha_s)}